-Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) of the Academy of Nutrition and Dietetics.
+1. Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) of the Academy of Nutrition and Dietetics.
 At Samford, this program is the Accredited Didactic Program in Dietetics (DPD).
 Upon completion of DPD program requirements and receipt of the BS degree, all students will receive a Verification statement.
 This verification statement will be needed for the next step towards registration status - completion of an ACEND accredited supervised practice program.
 Students are NOT eligible to enroll in a supervised practice program without a verification statement from an accredited didactic program in dietetics.

-- 2. Completed an ACEND®-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+- 2. Completed an ACEND®-accredited supervised practice program.
 This could be a Dietetic Internship program (DI) or an Individualized Supervised Practice Pathway (ISPP) that may or may not include classes that count toward a graduate degree.
-Other options which include supervised practice/experiential learning include Coordinated Programs in Dietetics (CP) and the Future Graduate Degree Program (FG).
+Other options which include supervised practice/experiential learning include Coordinated Programs (CP) and the Future Graduate Degree Program (FG).
 These programs may also contain the option or requirement of classes needed to complete a graduate degree.
 1000 hours of supervised practice are required by all types of supervised practice programs.
 Supervised practice hours in the Future Model Graduate program are determined by the program.
 Typically, a practice program will run six to 12 months in length.
 Programs leading to a graduate degree or requiring graduate work may run 12 18 months or longer. - 3.
 Completed a Graduate degree by January 1, 2024.
-Upon successful completion of an ACEND accredited practice program and completion of a Masters' degree, students are eligible to sit for the national registration exam.
-By 2024, a graduate degree will be required before students can be eligible to take the credentialing exam to become a Registered Dietitian/Nutritionist. - Passed a national examination administered by the Commission on Dietetic Registration (CDR).
+By January 1, 2024, a graduate degree will be required before students can be eligible to take the credentialing exam to become a Registered Dietitian/Nutritionist.
+Upon successful completion of an ACEND accredited supervised practice program and completion of a Masters' degree, students are eligible to sit for the national registration exam. - 4.
+Passed a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR's website at www.cdrnet.org. - 5.
 Completed continuing professional educational requirements to maintain registration. - 6.
 State Licensure in addition to RDN credentialing is required by many states which have regulatory laws for dietitians and nutrition practitioners.
 Frequently these state requirements are met through the same education and training required to become an RDN.